Homemade Baby Food Carrots

 Overhead view of a glass jar of Homemade Baby Food Carrots with a baby spoon next to it

 This recipe is simple to make.
-I prefer to roast the carrots for flavor but you could cook them in the slow cooker or on the stovetop.
+I prefer to roast the carrots for the best flavor, but you can cook them in the slow cooker or on the stovetop.

-In the early weeks/months make sure the mixture is silky smooth, because your baby is not ready to handle texture yet.
+In the early stages of introducing solids, make sure the carrot puree is silky smooth, because your baby is not ready to handle texture yet.
 As your baby grows it’s important to introduce them to more texture, so leave it a little chunkier.

 Overhead view of Homemade Baby Food Carrots puree in a vitamix blender after being blended

-I recommend making a large batch and freezing some for later.
-Drop 2 tablespoon portions into the wells of these silicone ice cube trays (which are my absolute favorite because they have a hard rim, making it easy to transport them from the counter to the freezer)!
+I recommend making a large batch of carrot puree and freezing it in individual portions.
+Measure 2 tablespoon portions into the wells of these silicone ice cube trays (which are my absolute favorite because they have a hard rim, making it easy to transport them from the counter to the freezer)!

 Then let the baby food freeze, pop the cubes out and store in an airtight container or ziplock bag in the freezer.

-Simply warm frozen cubes in the microwave for about 60 seconds on high.
+Warm frozen cubes in the microwave for about 60 seconds on high.
 Stir and test the temperature to be sure it isn’t too warm, then feed your baby.
+Or, gently warm the baby food carrots on the stovetop.

 Overhead view of Homemade Baby Food Carrots puree in a silicone ice cube tray